sim590/lain-wiki/bat.md

 ### Note

 If your widget is always on "N/A", then `BAT0` might not be your battery file.
-Look for the right on in  `/sys/class/power_supply/` and set `battery` properly.
+Locate the right one in  `/sys/class/power_supply/` and set `battery` properly.
 For instance, with `BAT1`:

 ```lua